popgendad/libpbwt/README.md

 int pbwt_set_match(pbwt_t *b, double minlen)
 ```

 The `pbwt_set_match` function finds the set maximal matches in `b`.
 The minimum length required to be considered a match is specified by the `minlen` variable.
 The minimum length is the total genetic map distance (cM) covered by a potential match.
-The function returns non-zero on error and zero on success.
+The function returns -1 on error and zero on success.
 A pointer to the match interval tree is stored in `b->match`.

 #### pbwt_query_match()